Carl Wilson: Personal life and beliefs

+Death and posthumous releases

 Wilson became ill at his vacation home in Hawaii in early 1997.
 He was diagnosed with lung cancer, and was started on chemotherapy.
 He had been smoking cigarettes since his early teens.
-Despite his illness and treatments, he continued to play and sing with the Beach Boys throughout their entire summer tour till its completion in the autumn of 1997.
+Despite his illness and treatments, he continued to play and sing with the Beach Boys throughout their entire summer tour until its completion in the autumn of 1997.

 Wilson died of lung cancer in Los Angeles, surrounded by his family, on February 6, 1998.
 His death occurred just two months after the death of his mother, Audree Wilson.
 He was interred at Westwood Village Memorial Park Cemetery in Los Angeles.

-Posthumous releases

 The Beckley–Lamm–Wilson album, Like a Brother, was finally released in 2000, and Carl's late recordings continue to appear.
 Brian's album Gettin' in Over My Head (2004) features Carl's vocal from the unreleased Beach Boys song "Soul Searchin'", with new backing vocals recorded by Brian.
 The original Beach Boys version, sourced from a canceled attempt at a new Beach Boys album in late 1995, was eventually released in the Made in California (2013) box set, along with another 1995 track titled "You're Still a Mystery", which features Carl in the vocal blend.
-In 2010, bandmate Al Jardine released his first solo album, A Postcard From California, which includes a similarly reconstructed track, "Don't Fight The Sea", featuring one of the last vocals Carl recorded.
+In 2010, bandmate Al Jardine released his first solo album, A Postcard From California, which includes a similarly reconstructed track, "Don't Fight The Sea".
 Carl can also be heard on the continual stream of Beach Boys archival releases, most notably as a central voice in the November 2011 release of The Smile Sessions.

-It was announced that Wilson's voice would be heard on a track from the reunited Beach Boys, on the album That's Why God Made the Radio (2012), but this never materialized.
-Instead, the scheduled song, "Waves of Love", featured on the 2012 re-release of Jardine's A Postcard From California.
+It was announced that Wilson's voice would be on a track from the reunited Beach Boys, on the album That's Why God Made the Radio (2012), but this never materialized.
+Instead, the scheduled song, "Waves of Love", featured on the 2012 re-release of Jardine's A Postcard from California.
+It features one of the last vocals Carl recorded before his death.
 During The Beach Boys 50th Anniversary Reunion Tour, a segment of the show was dedicated to the memories of Dennis and Carl.
 The band harmonized with isolated vocal tracks of Carl performing "God Only Knows" and of Dennis singing "Forever", as the band's crew projected images of the individual Wilson brothers on a large screen behind the band onstage.